 The vxesd builds a topology of iSCSI and Fibre Channel devices that are visible to the host.
-The vxesd daemon uses the SNIA Fibre Channel HBA API to obtain the SAN topology.
-If IMA is not available, then iSCSI management CLI is used to obtain the iSCSI SAN topology.
+On Solaris, the wxesd daemon uses the iSCSI management API (IMA) to build the topology.

 To display the hierarchical listing of Fibre Channel and iSCSI devices, use the following command: